ririthm/ber3/README.md

 ```
 4. Access the Interface
 - Open Docker Desktop and ensure containers are running.
-- Navigate to the web interface:
+- Navigate to the web interface
 ```bash
 http://localhost:3002
 ```